Archive for month: August, 2016

 ABOUT

-[Newspaper article from 1949.]Newspaper article from 1949.
+[Newspaper article from 1949.]

 The fair has been held at the present site on US Rt.
 11 since 1980.
 The fairgrounds currently account for 111 acres of land, including a 21,000-square-foot exhibit hall.

-In addition, the fairgrounds include a barn complex with more than 80,000 square feet under roof, providing for a capacity of hundreds of hogs, sheep, goats, beef cattle, and dairy cattle; a farm museum; a building for horticulture, flowers and farm crop displays; a building for poultry/rabbit exhibits; and numerous food concession buildings run by local civic organizations.
+It also features a barn complex with more than 80,000 square feet of roofed space.
+This accommodates hundreds of hogs, sheep, goats, beef cattle, and dairy cattle.
+Additionally, the facility features a farm museum, a building dedicated to horticulture, flowers, and farm crop displays.
+There’s also a building for poultry/rabbit exhibits.
+Plus, numerous food concessions are operated by local civic organizations.

-There is also a 4,000 seat grandstand, which seats an additional 2,500 at ground level.
+There is also a 4,000-seat grandstand, which seats an additional 2,500 at ground level.
 There is parking on the grounds for over 7,000 vehicles, with parking capacity expanding in 2014.

 This month, we’re dedicating our blog posts to a few of the many ways you can transform your outdoor structure from an empty shell usually meant for storage into something practical.
 In the first of this three-part series, we’ll look at how you can turn your storage shed into a backyard office.